 Spanish colonisation and rule (1492–1898)

-In 1511, the first Spanish settlement was founded by Diego Velázquez de Cuéllar, at Baracoa.
+In 1511, the first Spanish settlement was founded by Diego Velázquez de Cuéllar at Baracoa.
 Within a century, the native people were virtually wiped out.
 Primarily, this was because they had no natural resistance to the diseases brought by the Spanish.
-For example, in 1529, a measles outbreak killed two-thirds of the people who had previously survived smallpox.
+For example, in 1529, a measles outbreak killed two-thirds of the previously survived smallpox people.

 Cuba developed more slowly than the rest of the Caribbean.
-The colony established an urbanised society which supported the Spanish colonial empire.
+The colony established an urbanised society that supported the Spanish colonial empire.

 The Seven Years’ War commenced in 1754 across three continents.
 The war soon spread to the Spanish Caribbean.
 Spain’s alliance with the French put them into direct conflict with the British.
 In 1762, British warships set out from Portsmouth to capture Cuba.
-The British arrived on 6th June, and by August had Havana under siege.
+The British arrived on 6th June, and by August, had Havana under siege.
 Havana surrendered.
-Subsequently, the Admiral of the British fleet, George Keppel, entered the city as the conquering new governor.
+Subsequently, the British fleet’s Admiral, George Keppel, entered the city as the conquering new governor.
 Afterwards, the British immediately opened up trade with North American and the Caribbean colonies.
 This created a rapid social transformation.
 Britain agreed to a deal with Spain.
 In later years, they swapped the island of Cuba for the American state of Florida.